Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- inadequate response to ≥ three months of the separate agents Breo and Incruse once daily; or
+- inadequate response (defined as at least 90 days of therapy) or adverse reaction to the separate agents fluticasone/vilanterol and Incruse once daily; or

-- adverse reaction to the separate agents Breo and Incruse once daily; or
+- inadequate response (defined as at least 90 days of therapy) or adverse reaction to the separate agents Anoro and Arnuity once daily; or

-- clinical rationale why member cannot utilize the combination of the separate agents Breo and Incruse once daily; and
+- clinical rationale why member cannot utilize the combination of the separate agents fluticasone/vilanterol and Incruse once daily or Anoro and Arnuity once daily; and

 †Note: The decision on whether PA is required is based upon information available in the MassHealth medical claim and pharmacy claim databases.
 The MassHealth database contains member information exclusive to MassHealth, and no other health plans.